aryan-63/eCommerce_followAlong/README.md

 Created an form to input all the details of product and it will be saved in database and will be displayed on products home page.

 ### Milestone 10:

+### Milestone 12:
+Created an endpoint that will send data by filtering with my mail and send data from mongodb.
+It will receive data at frontend and will display that data dynamically using product card created earlier.